Pupil Librarian Support | Helping Developmental Reading and Writing - Peters

 Use a rota so that everyone knows what they should be doing, and when.
 Some jobs, such as reshelving, are less popular than using the library management system, so this helps to make sure that all librarians have a turn at the different roles.

-4. Emphasise the importance of reshelving
+4. Emphasise the importance of book displays and reshelving

 However, it's important that it's done properly as books can get lost if they're not put back in the right place.